AdaCore/learn/content/courses/intro-to-ada/chapters/arrays.rst

 Although different instances of the same unconstrained array type can have different bounds, a specific instance has the same bounds throughout its lifetime.
-This allows Ada to implement unbounded arrays efficiently; instances can be stored on the stack and do not require heap allocation as in languages like Java.
+This allows Ada to implement unconstrained arrays efficiently; instances can be stored on the stack and do not require heap allocation as in languages like Java.

 Predefined array type: String